Wine Articles --> Guide to Italian Wine Classifications

 Barolo and Barbaresco - from the Nebbiolo grape

-Lighter red wines from the Barbera and Dolcetto grape like Barbera di Asti and Dolcetto di Alba among others.
+Lighter red wines from the Barbera and Dolcetto grape like Barbera d' Asti and Dolcetto d' Alba among others.

 Italy's most famous wine producing region located on the Northern Western coast.

-Chianti, Chianti Classico, Chianti Rufina, Brunello di Montalicino and Vino Nobile di Montepulciano from primarily Sangiovese grapes.
-Carmigano and other unclassified Super Tuscans are made from from Sangiovese and Cabernet Sauvignon
+Chianti, Chianti Classico, Chianti Rufina, Brunello di Montalcino and Vino Nobile di Montepulciano from primarily Sangiovese grapes.
+Carmignano and other unclassified Super Tuscans are made from Sangiovese and international grapes like Cabernet Sauvignon.

 Home to the intense Amarone, Veneto is located far North Eastern Italy.

-Soave, a white wine from Garganega and Terbbiano grapes
+Soave, a white wine from Garganega and Trebbiano grapes

-Famous for its white wines including Pinot Grigio and Tocai
+Famous for its white wines including Pinot Grigio, Pinot Blanc, Chardonnay and Tocai.

 In central Italy, Umbria is where many a red wine bargain can be found.